SamuelDAlencar/trybe_tunes/README.md

 # TrybeTunes

+Music streaming site that allows the user to listen to song previews and save it's favorites.

-Music streaming site project made during the front-end module at Trybe 💚
+Project made during the front end module at Trybe.

 # Skills put into practice 👨‍💻